micmejia/bible-dump/AMPC/Zechariah/Zech 6.md

 Yes, [you are building a temple of the Lord, but] it is He Who shall build the [true] temple of the Lord, and He shall bear the honor _and_ glory [as of the only begotten of the Father] and shall sit and rule upon His throne.
-And He shall be a [^a]Priest upon His throne, and the counsel of peace shall be between the two [offices--Priest and King].
+And He shall be a Priest upon His throne, and the counsel of peace shall be between the two [offices--Priest and King].